Sign in or become an insider to access this story

 Mastering the Narrow Hemmer, Part TwoGet the most from the narrow hemmer in the second part of this three-part series

 I learned how to manage my narrow hemmer when circumstances placed a huge edge-finishing project in my lap.
 After 150 yd. of hemming, I had it down!
 But if I’d had the information I needed at the start, it wouldn’t have taken even a fraction of that effort to master this essential tool.
 In fact, I’ve taught literally thousands of people to narrow-hem successfully just by sharing the same rarely provided information offered here.
 But there’s no question that a little time spent practicing hemming before you tackle your project will pay off, so give yourself every advantage; your results will show it.
 Just cut a long, narrow strip of your garment fabric, start away from a corner, and stitch until it feels comfortable.
 You can just trim away your mistakes with a rotary cutter.
-To get more useful tips like this one, order a subscription of Threads magazine which comes with FREE access to our tablet editions.

 Starting a narrow hem

 Start your 14-day FREE trial to access this story.